excel-lang/excel-lang/README.md

 ```

 ## Models
-The syntax to create Excel models programatically
+The syntax to create computed models in Excel.

 The `model` keyword is used to defined a new model within a sheet.
 Multiple models can be defined within a sheet.